January 5, 2023

 This was done in an effort to combat anorexia, a major issue within the fashion space.
 This was done after the 22-year-old Uruguayan model Luisel Ramos died from under-eating.

-While Giorgio Armani is known first and foremost for being part of the fashion industry, in the over forty years since his company’s creation, they have diversified and expanded into many different areas.
+While Giorgio Armani is known first and foremost for being part of the fashion industry, in the over forty years since his company’s creation, they have diversified and expanded into many different areas such as hotel management.

 With flower shop, hotel, and restaurant services, Armani has expanded into new industries.
 And the brand creates not only high fashion but also children’s and casual clothing as well.
 With all of these different areas, dividing it into separate companies allows for greater specialization and focus within each area.